 This is a full report on the project led by the RCN in 2015 to assess the impact and contribution that nurses make to public health.

 Publication examining how involving nursing and midwifery staff in procurement activities can save time, improve patient care and save money.
 It has been produced in partnership with NHS Supply Chain and the Clinical Procurement Specialist Network.

 Framework to help the nursing team identify individuals at risk of liver disease, promote healthy livers and lifestyle and care for individuals with existing liver disease.
 This is an update on publication 004376.

 Aimed at those developing services for children and young people (CYP), for both commissioners and service providers, and for those who commission and provide post registration education for children's nurses.

 Guidance sets out different levels of training, which are described as separate units, for commissioners, health boards and managers to consider depending on the service provided.

+This publication is being reviewed in 2017.
 Leaflet produced in conjunction with the Royal College of General Practitioners and provides guidance on how to make your practice more teenage friendly so as to encourage teenagers to seek advice on sexual health as well as other issues.

 Outlines the RCN’s response to many of the 290 recommendations in the seminal report and sets out the work the RCN has already undertaken, and what it believes should be done next, to ensure the failings at Stafford Hospital are never repeated.